-If you’re looking for the best cheap gaming mouse, there’s no shortage of options available to you – but that’s an issue in its own right.
-The problem today is that there are too many good mice for games and not enough time to research.
+If you’re looking for the best cheap gaming mouse, there’s no shortage of options available to you.
+So much so, in fact, that there are often too many good gaming mice and simply not enough time to research them all.

 Fortunately, we’ve done the hard part for you.
 We have rotating reviews of the best budget gaming mice on the market today, but we’ll also help you understand what distinguishes mice made for specific game genres and give you a run-through of important specs.
-Keep reading if you’re on the market for a gaming mouse but you’re constrained by your budget.
+Read on if you’re on the market for a gaming mouse but working on a limited budget.

 - Logitech G502 HERO High-Performance Mouse